Is my mental health condition a 'disability'?

 Whilst labels like 'disability' may not be relevant to some people's experience, it is important to understand the distinctions with which conditions can unlock vital financial support schemes.

-If you live with anxiety, depression or another mental health condition you may be eligible for our Disability Employment Services (DES).
+If you live with anxiety, depression or another mental health condition you may be eligible for the Inclusive Employment Australia program.
 You don't necessarily need to be diagnosed with a 'psychosocial disability', only that your mental health condition affects your capacity to work in some way.
 This can be verified by a treating medical practitioner through this Centrelink form.

 NDIS Services

 If a person's mental health condition is considered a 'psychosocial disability', they may be eligible for NDIS support, however, a diagnosis of a condition in itself is not enough.
-In order to be eligible for funding through the NDIS, a psychosocial disability assessment must be carried out.
+Download the Psychosocial Disability Access Factsheet 2: Impairment and psychosocial disability in the NDIS here https://www.ndis.gov.au/understanding/how-ndis-works/psychosocial-disability/applying-ndis-people-psychosocial-disability